ijudge-hub/ia-codyssey/docs/03-system-design.md

 - Briefly explain the issue.
 - Ask for confirmation.
-- Offer to revise the document.
+- Offer to revise the document if necessary.
 - Keep the tone respectful and concise.

 ---